 what are the key skills of a warehouse worker?

-Success as a warehouse worker depends on having a quite diversified skill set.
+Success as a warehouse worker depends on having a diverse set of skills.
 Sometimes, for example, you'll need to efficiently carry out tasks on your own, often with minimal supervision; at others, delivering on operational goals will entail much more of a collaborative effort.
 Either way, the sheer variation of day-to-day work should help keep you engaged.
 Of course, it also means you should carefully read all of the job description before you apply — because it's the only way to know whether or not you're qualified or a good fit for the role.

 Generally speaking, at any rate, the following skills are all highly prized by employers when considering a new warehouse hire: